 To build a clearer picture of the specific, targeted personas for your market, get creative.
 Build customer personas based on the type of user as well as what specific things a product or service has to offer them.

 Use insights collected to dig deep into the details.

-Conduct internal interviews to get insight from sales reps, customer service reps, and other departments,.
-Also add in any relevant customer feedback.
-The more you engage with the people you are selling to, the more specific you can be in crafting accurate personas to help shape an effective content strategy and fine tune the content created.
+Conduct internal interviews to get insight from sales reps, customer service reps, and other departments.
+Also, add in any relevant customer feedback.
+The more you engage with the people you are selling to, the more specific you can be in crafting accurate personas to help shape an effective content strategy and fine-tune the content created.

 This systematic approach to marketing strategy enables organizations to stay in alignment with what clients need and want most while building a marketing content story around how to serve all of the customers in the purchase process.

 Starting off with these three key steps helps shape a solid foundation for a clear, effective content strategy to use again and again for each marketing campaign.
-Leveraging this approach also fosters a more organized internal workflow that translates into less headaches and improved ROI.
+Leveraging this approach also fosters a more organized internal workflow that translates into fewer headaches and improved ROI.